MongoDB⌁

 (else skip)

-l) Select Connect your application
+l) Select Drivers

-m) Copy the connection string: click Copy
+m) Scroll down (do not change any value) and copy the connection string: click Copy

 and paste it somewhere to edit it (like Notepad).